LAWS & RULES

 - Allow the centre bodies and authorised firms to operate outside the DIFC for the first four years because the DIFC was still under construction

-Dubai Law No. 9 of 2004 on “The Establishment of the Dubai International Financial Centre” acknowledges the creation of the DIFC and:
+Dubai Law No. 5 of 2021 concerning the Dubai International Financial Centre, replaces Dubai Law No. 9 of 2004 on “The Establishment of the Dubai International Financial Centre,” which acknowledged the creation of the DIFC.

-- Recognises the financial and administrative independence of the DIFC
+- Ensures the DIFC’s operational, financial and administrative independence.

 DIFC Law No. 1 of 2004 (English)